sgct/sgct.github.io/config/window.md

 This XML specifies a single window that is used to render content into.
 There can be an arbitrary(*-ish*) number of windows for each node and they all will be created and initialized at start time.
 Each window has at least one [Viewport](viewport) that specifies exactly where in the window the rendering occurs with which parameters.

 # Attributes
+`id` *optional* \[ int \]
+> The numerical identifier of this window.
+By default windows are given numerical value equal to their position in the node-1, meaning that the first window of a node will have the id `0`, the second window id `1`, etc.  This value can be used to overwride this.
+It is not possible to give the same ID to two different windows.

 `name` *optional* \[ string \]
 > The name of the window.
 This is also used as the title of the window if window decorations are enabled.
 The default name for a window if this value is not specified is "SGCT Node: %i (%s)" with `%i` = the address of this node and `%s` either "server" or "client", depending on whether the current node is the server or the client in the cluster.